 A gear that is aligned parallel to the mould’s open and close direction is created with a simple straight-pull mould, but if the gear is deep, the faces on the gear teeth may need to be drafted to allow the gear to eject from the mould.
 Furthermore, if the tooth profile is very sharp or the teeth are small, an electrical discharge machining (EDM) electrode, in place of milling, may be required to form the gear.

-Proto Labs has grown in capabilities over the years.
+Protolabs has grown in capabilities over the years.
 Upload a model that you think may not be mouldable, and let us surprise you.
 Our automated quoting system will provide manufacturability analysis and our staff of applications engineers are available at +44 (0) 1952 683047 to discuss complex features, or any other design questions you might have.
 To help you further visualise and design these features, we created the Torus.
 It’s a physical design aid that illustrates some of the complex features that your part may require.
-Get a free Torus.
+If you would like a demonstration of the features on the Torus design aid then please contact customer services +44 (0) 1952 683047 to arrange a visit with an account manager.